 VTC: I think those people, you know, in their heart, they thought what they were doing was good, and that indicates the depth of ignorance.
-When we talk about ignorance, sometimes we don’t realize how heavy ignorance is… how blinding it is.
+When we talk about ignorance, sometimes we don’t realize how heavy ignorance is… how strongly it obscures the truth.
 But we can see in our own life, have you ever done things that you thought were okay at the time you were doing them, and after you realize that they were really mean, cruel things that were not so good for other people?
 I think most of us have had that experience.
 But at the time, our ignorance was so thick we thought what we were doing was okay.

 Audience: If we didn’t have any relationship to the media at all, then we wouldn’t know about things like ISIS and be concerned about that.
 How do we have a balanced relationship with the media?